 Introduction

-Rummy, a classic card game with variants like 13-card and 21-card, has become increasingly popular these days.
+Rummy, a classic card game with variants like 13-card and 21-card, has become increasingly popular.
 Both of these variations offer unique challenges and strategies for players.
-In this blog, we will explore the differences between these two -
+This article covers a comparison of a 13-card rummy vs a 21-card rummy.

 What is 13 Card Rummy?

-In 13 card rummy, the objective is to arrange the cards in your hand into sets or sequences.
-A set consists of three or four cards with matching values but different suits, while a sequence comprises three or more consecutive cards all belonging to one suit.
+In 13-card rummy, the objective is to arrange the cards in your hand into sets or sequences; one must be a pure sequence, and the other sequence can be made using a joker or without a joker.
+A set consists of three or four cards with matching values but different suits, while a sequence comprises three or more consecutive cards belonging to one suit.

 How to Play 13 Card Rummy

-In this game, a regular deck of 52 cards (with no jokers) is utilized and every player gets dealt 13 cards.
+In 13-card rummy, a regular deck of 52 cards (with no jokers) is utilized, and every player is dealt 13 cards.
 To commence the gameplay, players alternate between drawing from either a closed deck or an open deck (pile of cards discarded by players).
 After drawing, they must discard one card to the discard pile.

 Players arrange their cards into valid sets and sequences.
 Once a player meets the minimum initial meld requirement, typically having at least one pure sequence (a sequence without a joker), he may opt to lay down his cards as part of the melding process.
 After organizing all his cards into valid sets and/or sequences, he signals this by discarding one card in the finish slot.
-Subsequently, other players have an opportunity for creating valid sets and sequences with any remaining cards in hand before gameplay concludes.
+Subsequently, other players can create valid sets and sequences with any remaining cards in hand before gameplay concludes.

-Once a player completes his turn, the scores are deduced from the remaining cards in his opponents' hands.
-The card values determine points distributed amongst them and for winning that round, zero points are given to any participant.
-Play continues until one person reaches a specific pre-established score threshold (typically 101 or 201).
-In conclusion, triumph goes to whoever finishes with the smallest score at game's end.
+Once a player completes his turn, the scores are deduced from the remaining cards in his opponent's hands.
+The card values determine points distributed amongst them, and for winning that round, zero points are given to any participant.
+Play continues until one person reaches a pre-established score threshold (typically 101 or 201).
+In conclusion, triumph goes to whoever finishes with the smallest score at the game's end.

 What is 21 Card Rummy